cgiamarino9/PubAff405_S26/Weeks/Week04 Open data/readme.md

 ### Instructions
 - Use this week to review: redo, add, replace, review, and/or improve upon past assignments to get a better understanding of the materials and coding structures used
-- Follow up on this week's lab: create maps for areas that advance your group research
+- Follow up on this week's lab: create maps for areas that advance your  research
 - Be pragramtic: combine elements from various labs to create unique outputs that specifically advance your research inquiry
 - Be innovative: experiment with new datasets/features not covered in class (if this requires a new module/library not covered in class, consult with me first)